NDAyotteS/CMPE458-phase2/phase2-w25/documentation/README.md

 The parser does not check that the given expression is a logical one, and as such non-logical statements (like the expression 5+5) would be accepted and considered okay.

+The expression must of be of numerical type, meaning int and identifiers of int type can be used in comparisons only.
+String comparisons do not work semantically.
 ```
 # valid cases
 while(expression){